ResT V2: Simpler, Faster and Stronger: Empirical Evaluations on ImageNet

 However, combining the upsample module and EMSA (i.e., EMSAv2) indeed improves the overall performance.
 We can conclude that the downsampling operation of EMSAv2 will lead to the loss of input information, resulting in insufficient information extracted by the EMSA module constructed on this basis, and the upsampling operation can reconstruct the lost information.

-We further plot the CKA \cite{DBLP:conf/icml/Kornblith0LH19} curves to measure which is more critical for EMSAv2, the self-attention branch or the upsample module?
-Figure \ref{fig:cka} illustrates that in earlier blocks, feature representations extracted by self-attention and upsample module show a relatively low similarity, while in deeper blocks, they exhibit a surprisingly high similarity.
-We can conclude that features in earlier blocks extracted by self-attention and upsample module are complementary.
+We further plot the linear CKA \cite{DBLP:conf/icml/Kornblith0LH19} curves to measure which is more critical for EMSAv2 (i.e., the combination variant, short for ``com''), the self-attention branch (i.e., EMSA, short for ``attn'') or the upsample module (short for ``up'')?
+As shown in Figure \ref{fig:cka} (the red polyline, i.e., ``up\_attn''), in earlier blocks, feature representations extracted by self-attention and upsample module show a relatively low similarity, while in deeper blocks, they exhibit a surprisingly high similarity.
+We can conclude that features in earlier blocks extracted by self-attention and upsample modules are complementary.
 Combining them can boost the final performance.
-In deeper blocks, particularly the last block, self-attention behaves like the upsample module (linear cka > 0.8), although it shows a higher similarity with EMSAv2.
-These observations could provide a guide for designing hybrid models, i.e., integrating Convs and MSAs in the early stages can significantly improve the performance of ViTs.
+In deeper blocks, particularly the last block, self-attention behaves like the upsample module (linear CKA > 0.8), although it shows a higher similarity with EMSAv2 (linear CKA > 0.9, shown in the purple polyline, i.e., ``attn\_com'').
+These observations could provide a guide for designing hybrid models, i.e., integrating ConvNets and MSAs in the early stages can significantly improve the performance of ViTs.

-\textbf{Positional Embedding.} We also validate whether PE still works in ResTv2.
+\textbf{Positional Embedding.} We also validate whether Positional Embedding (short for PE) still works in ResTv2.
 Table \ref{tab:tab4} shows PE can still improve the performance, but not that obvious as ResTv1 \cite{zhang2021rest}.
-Specifically, both RPE and PA work well, but PA is more flexible, which processes input images of arbitrary size without interpolation or fine-tune.
+Specifically, both RPE and PA work well, but PEG and PA are more flexible and can process input images of arbitrary size without interpolation or fine-tuning.
+Besides, PA outperforms PEG with the same model complexity.
 Therefore, we apply PA as the default PE strategy.
 Detailed settings about these positional embedding can be found in Appendix \ref{sec:app_pe}.